 Since joining Payette in 1979, Jim has applied the best principles in lab planning and design to create environments that respond to the changing nature of scientific inquiry.
-His quest to advance the collaborative dialogue between designers and users is marked by a concomitant shift in both the way science is taught in academic settings, and applied in the laboratory.
+His quest to advance the collaborative dialogue between designers and users is marked by a concomitant shift in the way science is taught in academic settings and how it is applied in the laboratory.

 On many campuses, Jim has elevated the role of science in ways that reconnect and repair campus fabric, as evidenced by an important body of projects that make science more visible and accessible.
 His leadership in adapting campus planning and lab planning organizational concepts to the way scientific advancement principles have changed has set new standards in both architectural practice and research settings.